Thao2004/Thao2004/README.md

 - ☕ Runs on **coffee, boba, late-night coding, and an unreasonable number of browser tabs**
 - 🎮 Loves **brainstorming new projects, trying out emerging tech, and the occasional video game**

-Always excited to **collaborate, code, and create something awesome**—let’s connect! 😃🚀
+Always excited to **collaborate, code, and create something awesome**—let’s connect via [LinkedIn](https://www.linkedin.com/in/thaonguyen-jennifer/)! 😃🚀